fenixkz/rl_journey/Lesson-1/theory.md

 ### 3. Evaluate the Population's "Fitness"

 We let each of the 100 mutant policies play one full episode in the environment.
 This is like letting the offspring live their lives.
 We then record the total reward $R_i$ each one gets.
-This reward is a direct measure of how well they did—their "fitness."
+This reward is a direct measure of how well they did - their "fitness."

 ### 4. Natural Selection and Generational Update